fsharp/fslang-design/RFCs/FS-1039-struct-representation-for-active-patterns.md

 # Compatibility
 [compatibility]: #compatibility

-It's not breaking change due to it doesn't require new syntax at all, just addition to FSharp.Core and changes in codegen
+It's not breaking change due to it not requiring new syntax at all, just addition to FSharp.Core and changes in codegen.

 # Unresolved questions
 [unresolved]: #unresolved-questions